onap/integration/docs/docs_vFW_CNF_CDS.rst

 In our example configuration template for vFW CNF is a helm package that contains the same resource that we can find in the vPKG *vfw-cnf-cds-vpkg-profile* profile - extra ssh service.
 This helm package contains Helm encapsulation for ssh-service and the values.yaml file with declaration of all the inputs that may parametrize the ssh-service.
 The configuration templating step leverages the *component-k8s-config-template* component that prepares the configuration template and uploads it to k8splugin.
 In consequence, it may be used later on for instatiation of the configuration.

 In this use case we have two options with *ssh-service-config* and *ssh-service-config-customizable* as a source of the same configuration template.
-In consequence, or we take a complete template or we have have the templatefolder with the content of the helm package and CDS may perform dedicated resource resolution for it with templating of all the files with .vtl extensions.
+In consequence, or we take a complete template or we have have the template folder with the content of the helm package and CDS may perform dedicated resource resolution for it with templating of all the files with .vtl extensions.
 The process is very similar to the one describe for profile upload functionality.

 ::